xinwenfu/GenCyber/SymmetricKeyCrypto/README.md

 The problem of DES is it its key size, only 56 bits.
 How mamy possible 56-bit keys?
 2<sup>56</sup>.
-Given today's computer power, that is not a lot. hat's why people later invented the advanced equipment standard this is a the current standard for secret key crypto encryption okay and then here the key size of es can be 128 192 or 256 and you know the ks is very secure and so basically if you choose a long es key and use es to include message you can assume your message is very secure so here i have a question how you encrypt a long message so as we said you know in ds right in es2 and each time we only process a block and in ds each block is a
-8 letters of 64 bits
-and in es
-each block is a 128 bits okay
-and so
+Given today's computer power, that is not a lot.
+That's why people invented the advanced encryption standard (AES).
+This is the current standard for secret key crypto encryption.
+The key size of AES can be 128 192 or 256.
+It is pretty secure.

+Here i have a question,
+AES can be used as block cipher, encrypting 128 bits of data one time.
+How can you encrypt a message longer than 128 bits? basically if a message is more than like

+### Applications of secret key crypto
+One critical application is secret data transformation.
+When you send a message to your friend, you can first share a secret key with your friend.
+You can use the key to encrypt messages.
+Your friend can use the key to decrypt messages.

+Another application is secure data storage.
-basically if a message is more than like a one million characters how do you encrypt a long message so that's my question let's look at the applications of a secret key crypto and of course one critical application is a secret data transformation so when you send a message to your friend youtube can first share a secret key and you can use the key to encrypted message in the decrypt message without the key doubling out will be able to decrypt your encrypted message of course if you want actually securely to store a file on your hard disk you can use the es to encrypt the data right but you have to remember the key and that you cannot actually put the key on a hard disk you have to remember it
+You can encrypt the data stored on a hard disk with a secret key.
+Nobody but you can decrypt the data witht the secret key. right but you have to remember the key and that you cannot actually put the key on a hard disk you have to remember it